terrancehah/whole-ios/docs/app-roadmap.md

 ---

-## Step 9: Paywall & Subscription Logic — ✅ COMPLETED
+## Step 9: Paywall & Subscription Logic —
 **Objective:** Monetize via subscriptions and manage access.
 - Implemented `PaywallView.swift` for subscription options/free trial.
 - Developed `PaywallViewModel.swift` for StoreKit integration and subscription logic (stubs in place, ready for StoreKit 2).
 - Premium gating for all features (unlimited swipes, theme/font customization, watermark-free images) is enforced using `UserProfile.subscriptionStatus` and `trialEndDate`.
 - Paywall modal is triggered for free users at the swipe limit or when accessing premium features.
 - All logic is model-driven, robust against backend changes, and clearly documented in the codebase.
+- [x] StoreKit 2 integration for subscriptions and paywall logic (2025-04-24)
-**Outcome:** Users can subscribe for unlimited/premium features.
+- [x] Apple-native restore logic and error handling (2025-04-24) **Outcome:** Users can subscribe for unlimited/premium features.
 Premium gating and paywall logic are fully implemented and commented for maintainability.

 ---

-## Step 10: Favorites Feature — ✅ COMPLETED
+## Step 10: Favorites Feature —
 **Objective:** Enable saving and revisiting favorite quotes.
 - Built `FavoritesView.swift` to display saved quotes.
 - Created `FavoritesViewModel.swift` for managing favorites (persisted via Supabase `LikedQuotes` table).